NurTasin/mlwbd_link_share/README.md

 <h3>LICENSE</h3>
 This project is licensed under the MIT Licence.
-<h2>N.B:</h2> We don't support watching pirated movies.
+<h2>N.B:We don't support watching pirated movies.
 Buy the movie
-and support creators.
+and support creators. </h2>